leonardlan/myTools/debug_checklist.md

     A space character that prevents an automatic line break at its position.
 In Unicode it is encoded as U+00a0.
     It looks like a space but it's not.
     (╯°□°）╯︵ ┻━┻
+- Latest code is pushed to production repo but not deployed

 ## General debug
 - Try closing and opening the software:laughing: